thribhu/swift-say/README.md

 ## Configuration

-In the package milana-server, A folder `Casbin` is being used to define the models, policies of the casbin.
+In the package server, A folder `Casbin` is being used to define the models, policies of the casbin.
 The below is a base model file required by the casbin

 ```conf